Orbiit/ugwisha/README.md

 - remove passing periods from brunch/lunch
 - show events
 - randomly selected sheep doodles
+- warning the user if it has been too long since they fetched the alternate schedules

 Ugwisha will probably not have:
 - club and staff lists